Terminal Autonomy AQ-400 Scythe

-The AQ-400 Scythe is a one-way attack drone designed and built by Ukraine during the Russian invasion of Ukraine.
+The AQ-400 Scythe is a one-way attack drone designed and built by the Ukrainian company Terminal Autonomy during the Russian invasion of Ukraine.

 History

 Terminal Autonomy, previously named One Way Aerospace, was founded in mid-2022 by two veterans of the British and Australian militaries and a Ukrainian engineer to develop various low-cost, domestically produced kamikaze drones.
 One product was the AQ-400, which was first demonstrated in spring 2023.
 The Armed Forces of Ukraine received the first batch in December 2023.
 Initial plans are to produce 100 units per month, and then scale up to 500 per month in Q2 2024, with a goal of producing 1,000 units monthly.
+In July 2026, a factory that produced AQ-400 and AQ-100 Bayonet drones in Kyiv was destroyed by a Russian ballistic missile.